-At Millendo, we recognize the significant unmet medical needs of patients and families living with rare endocrine diseases.
+At Millendo, we recognize the significant unmet medical needs of patients and families living with endocrine diseases.
 We are passionate in our mission to develop innovative therapies to advance their treatment.
 And we are driven in our dedication to do more for patients and caregivers.

-We are committed to developing new therapies to ease the burden for patients and families with rare endocrine diseases to fundamentally improve lives.
+We are committed to developing new therapies to ease the burden for patients and families with endocrine diseases to fundamentally improve lives.

 Clinical Research Overview

 Clinical research studies help scientists and doctors explore whether investigational drugs can treat diseases in patients.
 Before a new medicine can be approved for treating a specific condition, it must go through several phases of research, including human clinical studies.

 “Investigational” means that a drug is still being studied and has not been approved by any regulatory authority.
 The U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA), and other regulatory authorities do not allow investigational drugs to be sold for the treatment of patients.
 Investigational drugs may not be commercially marketed or sold.

 Why do people participate in clinical research studies?

 People participate in clinical research studies for a variety of reasons.
 Some participate to learn more about their disease/condition or obtain a potential health benefit.
 Others participate to help physicians learn more about the disease/condition, as well as others with the same disease/condition in the future.